open-feature/java-sdk-contrib/tools/tck/README.md

 and says the provider had no say, rather than the ordinary *"provider does not declare"*.
 Neither needs a `KnownDeviation` — neither is a defect.
 The 32-bit precision scenario (`large-integer-flag`, 2^31 − 1) is untagged and always runs.

+**It is not a backend gap either**, which is the third thing it could be mistaken for now that the declaring rules distinguish them.
+A capability withheld because the backend serves no flag for a scenario is temporary, needs a note saying what would change the answer, and is revisited when the backend gains the fixture — Appendix F illustrates that rule with this very tag, because the reference backend serves no flag for its one scenario.
+Here the question never reaches a backend: no `Integer` can carry 2^53 − 1 however the stack is provisioned, so no fixture arriving anywhere would change the answer and no Java suite reaches the declaring rules for this tag at all.
+Only a wider SDK accessor would.

 A note on `STANDARD_REASONS`, which is **a claim rather than an exemption** and is the one capability whose absence costs a provider nothing.